 January 28, 2014 (KHARTOUM) - The rebel coalition known as the Sudanese Revolutionary Front (SRF) rejected a call made by president Omer Hassan al-Bashir on Monday for national dialogue during his speech saying it disappointed the most optimistic opponents.

-- Malik Agar speaks in a press conference in Khartoum on July 3, 2011 (Photo Reuters/Mohamed Nureldin Abdallah)
+- SPLM-N leader Malik Agar speaks at a press conference in Khartoum on 3 July 2011 (Photo: Reuters/Mohamed Nureldin Abdallah)

 President "al-Bashir’s speech yesterday lacked substance and was confounded," said SRF chairman Malik Agar in a press release he issued on Tuesday following a meeting of the leadership council of the rebel alliance.